Tigbauan: Adlaw sang Tigbauan

 During the first term of Mayor of Tigbauan Myrna M. Torres in 1998, she signed an Executive Order declaring the third Friday of October every as the “Adlaw sang Tigbauan”.

 History tells us that because of the increase in population in Sirawagan area (the place where the Bornean datus settled), the families from the tribes of Labing-Isog and Mangwalis sought for greener pasture.
 Following the course of the rising sun they landed in the place which they called “Katigbawan” because of the plentiful growth of giant grasses known to them as “tigbaw”.
 This place was said to be Parara by word of mouth handed down from generation to generation, it is believed that the families of Labing-Isog and Mangwalis reached the place when the native feasted for bountiful rice.

 To the present time, the season for gathering rice crop is mostly in October.
 During this time of the year the fishermen also rejoice for a bountiful sea catch.
 Thus, “Adlaw Sang Tigbauan” is celebrated in October.
 To make this day more significant, the “Saludan Festival” was launched.

-Tigbauan is one of Iloilo's treasure troves, packed with "gems" from more than a millennium of historical significance.
-With one foot in the past, and the other in the present, Tigbauan allows every visitor a glimpse of its heady blend of architectural masterpieces and natural wonder.
-The town's 134 years of history are on display when you look.
+Tigbauan is one of Iloilo's most historically significant municipalities, since it has historical architecture and artifacts dating back to its founding in 1575, including the Tigbauan Church itself.

-The town delights in its St. John of Sahagun Parish.
-Constructed using forced labor under Fray Florencio Martin in 1867, its beautiful baroque facade in rococo finish, gives visitors a glimpse of the community's intense spirituality.
-The church's remarkable architecture with its façade and tower, survived the ravages of the Second World War and the great earthquake in 1948.
-Presently, the mystical beauty of its altar depicts heaven and Dante's Inferno; the church walls with the Way of the Cross, all done in intricate mosaics of colored stones is a sight not to be missed.
-On its churchyard remained a marker of what used to be the site of the first Jesuit boarding school for boys in the Philippines established in 1592 and renowned that time for their liturgical music during church services.
+The town is home to St. John of Sahagun Parish.
+Constructed using forced labor under Fray Florencio Martin in 1867, the church gives visitors a glimpse of the community's intense spirituality.
+Its remarkable architecture with baroque façade and tower survived the ravages of the Second World War and the great earthquake in 1948.
+Presently, the altar depicts Heaven and Dante's Inferno, and the church walls the Way of the Cross, all done in intricate mosaics of colored stones.
+On its grounds remains a marker of what was once the site of the first Jesuit boarding school for boys in the Philippines established in 1592.

 The beach in Barangay Parara was the landing site of America's 40th Infantry Division to liberate Panay and Romblon during the Second World War on March 18, 1945.
 The same area became the landing site in the 13th century of the descendants of the Bornean datus.